Split is a popular coastal destination in Croatia known for its fresh seafood, traditional dishes, and exciting culinary scene.

 More Info about Visiting Split, Croatia

-- Find out where to eat in Split with our post on best restaurants in Split.
+Find out where to eat in Split with our post on the best restaurants in Split.

-- If you are staying in Split only for a day, here is our One Day in Split Itinerary.
-Staying for 3 days?
+Our One Day in Split Itinerary is here for those visiting Split only for a day.
+Are you staying for 3 days?
 No problem, we’ve written also on how to spend three days in Split, Croatia!

-- Visiting Dubrovnik from Split?
-Find here all details on how to get from Split to Dubrovnik!
+Visiting Dubrovnik from Split?
+Find here all the details on how to get from Split to Dubrovnik!

 Haven’t tried it myself.